JohnONolan/Styled/README.md

 #Styled

 Styled is a comprehensive HTML framework which acts as a visual styleguide for your CSS.
-Download the source, import your HTML, and check how your CSS styles a wide range of default markup.
-Because it's better to get your default styles sold first, or you end up writing overrides to override your overrides.
+Download the source, link your styles, and check how your CSS affects a wide range of default markup.
+Because it's better to get your default styles solid first, or you end up writing overrides to override your overrides.

 Created and maintained by [John O'Nolan](http://twitter.com/JohnONolan).